LoveNui/image_classifier/README.md

 * model_dir: path where weights will be saved

 # Test
 `python test.py --path path/to/dataset --model path/for/trained/model`
+The result on test data will be printed.
 ### Parameters:
 * path: path to dataset
 * model: path to model

 # Inference
 `python inference.py --image path/to/image --model path/for/trained/model`
+The result of inference will be printed.
 ### Parameters:
 * image: path, image from dataset
 * model: path to model

 # 2D images projections
 `python image_projection.py --path path/to/data --model path/for/trained/model`
+The resulted image will be shown on a new window.
 ### Parameters:
 * path: path to test data, or data which will be projected
 * model: path to model